-Assistant Professor, Modern/Contemporary Latin American Art
+Associate Professor, Contemporary Latin American & Latinx Art

-Currently, Kency is completing her first book manuscript which analyzes the last twenty-five years of art and decoloniality in Central America, and she is beginning a second manuscript on forty years of political art in El Salvador.
-Among other fellowships, her work has been supported by the Fulbright and Ford foundations, and she was recently named a 2017 awardee of the Creative Capital | Andy Warhol Foundation Arts Writers Grant.
-She has been invited to present and teach on her work throughout the U.S., Central America, Mexico, Brazil, and Lebanon.
-Kency was born in Los Angeles to Salvadoran immigrant parents and raised in Compton, California.
+Among other fellowships, her work has been supported by the Fulbright and Ford foundations, a Creative Capital | Andy Warhol Foundation Arts Writers Grant, and a National Endowment for the Humanities (NEH) Faculty Award Grant.
+She has been invited to present and teach on her work in the U.S., Canada, Central America, Mexico, Brazil, and Lebanon.

--Modern Latin American Art
+Modern Latin American Art

--Experimental Art and Politics in Latin America, Post-1968
+Experimental Art and Politics in Latin America, Post-1968

--Decoloniality, Indigeneity, and Art in Latin America
+Decoloniality, Indigeneity, and Art in Latin America

 Contemporary Art of Central America and its Diaspora

 Art and Feminisms in Latin America